This article is relevant to our Live and Flex Conversations. You can find more information about our product offerings here.

 Conversation Summary

 What is it?
 Users are able to review a Conversation-level summary on the right side of the screen.
 This summary will contain a combination of all questions that have been selected using the check boxes on the on the left hand side of their screen.
+Above the Summary, you can also select from the following Analysis Perspectives options for more targeted analysis.

 How can I use it?
 Use this summary to get an understanding of key take aways from your Conversation.
 You can also copy and paste this summary and share it with key stakeholders after your Conversation so they can better understand initial insights.